Posted by Brent Wilson on 11/4/2016 to Birds & Wildlife

 Scroll down for rabbit repellent

-You can make the non-toxic recipes easily at home.
-These will deter the deer, however, as with most repellents may need to be re-applied after a heavy rain.
+You can make these non-toxic recipes easily at home.
+They will deter the deer, however, as with most repellents may need to be re-applied after a heavy rain.

 Mix one whole egg with a quarter cup of water and mix well.
 Pour the mixture into a pump bottle and spray it on your plants.
 This deterrent will withstand light rains because the egg sticks to the leaves.